Current Bardo Lab Members

 GRADUATE STUDENTS

 Bree Humburg earned a B.S. degree in 2018 in Psychology from the Kansas State University, where she studied the effects of enrichment and isolation in rodent drug self-administration, non-drug self-administartion, abstinence, and AMPA receptor expression.
 Bree is currently a graduate student in the Department of Psychology's Cognitive Neuroscience program.
 She is interested in the behaviors and mechanisms the underlie addiction including the effects of social interactions during drug use.
 Bree is also interested in medication development for drugs of abuse.
-In her free time, Bree likes ot hand out with friends, pet dogs, knit, be outside, and ride motorcycles.
+In her free time, Bree likes to hang out with friends, pet dogs, knit, be outside, and ride motorcycles.

 Koby Shaykin earned a B.S. degree in Behavioral Science in 2020 from Western Michigain University where he was involved in multiple pre-clinical studies assessing the rewarding properties, abuse potential, and sex-differences in different sythentic cathinones.
 Koby is currently a graduate student in the Department of Psychology's Cognitive Neuroscience program where he will be working with Dr Chandler investigating adolescent ethanol exposure and its impact on drug abuse.
 Koby is also interested in the discovery of medication as alternatives for traditionally prescribed analgesics.
 When not in the research lab, Koby likes to play guitar, exercise, watch sports, enjoy his hammock, and appreciate the nature around him.